makhloufledmi/makhloufledmi.github.io/_pages/talks.md

 <br/>

-- "l1-spectral clustering algorithm: a robust spectral clustering using Lasso regularization": 01/08/21 at Université de Rennes.
+- "l1-spectral clustering algorithm: a robust spectral clustering using Lasso regularization":
+    - 03/04/22 at ETH Zürich,

+    - 02/11/22 webtalk for the Statistical learning seminar,

+    - 01/08/21 at Université de Rennes.

 - "Sparse regression and optimization in high-dimensional framework for Gene Regulatory Network inference: application to cancer data":
     - 05/23/19 at Université de Rouen,